willdurand/willdurand.github.io/_posts/2012-01-24-designing-a-software-by-naming-things.markdown

 My Golden Rule is: **if you're not able to find a name for a class, then ask yourself if this class makes sense**, or if you can decouple things a bit more.

-A wrong name or a non-explicit name often leads to errors.
+A wrong name or a non-explicit name can often leads to errors.
 If you're not satisfied with your naming, then think again because you probably missed something.
 Inspire yourself by reading good code, thanks to [GitHub](http://www.github.com), it's easy to browse awesome code.
 As a PHP developer, I often use [Symfony2](http://www.github.com/symfony/symfony) naming in my own projects.

-By following these advices, you'll build a software with a **better separation of concerns**, and each component will be decoupled, and will own its own logic, nothing more.
+By following these advices, you'll build a software with a **better separation of concerns**, and each component will be decoupled, and has it's own logic, nothing more.
 That way, you'll be able to unit test your application without any effort.
-And, as you have a good separation of concerns, each unit test can cover a use case.
+And, if you have a good separation of concerns, each unit test can cover a use case.

-This is my last point, always write unit tests that make sense, and think them as use cases.
+This is my last point, always write unit tests that make sense, and think of them as use cases.
 Take a look at the [Propel2 test suite](http://www.github.com/propelorm/Propel2/tree/master/tests/Propel/Tests), each test method has a readable name which explains a use case: `testIsValidReturnsFalseIfNoUserFound()` is really explicit for instance.
 Don't forget, **the best documentation you can write is tests**.